Missing Teeth Options in Houston, TX

 The answer is YES.
 If you have at least one missing tooth, then YOU ARE a candidate for dental implants!

-Most patients then are candidates for implants.
-Only very few medical and dental conditions would make a person not suitable for implant surgery.
-If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
-If you mouth is not ideal for implants, Dr. Moya or Dr. Maida offer several treatment alternatives for optimization which improve the outcome and your final result. (see Bone Grafting).
+Very few medical and dental conditions make a person not suitable for implant surgery.
+If you are considering implants, your mouth must be thoroughly examined and your medical and dental history reviewed.
+If your mouth is not ideal for implants, you may simply require a bone graft.
+If for some other reason a dental implant is not the right choice for you, Dr. Dieter J. Moya or Dr. Blake D. Maida offer several treatment alternatives which provide optimal outcomes.